Davej66/m2-travelseeker/README.md

 ### Colours
 The colour scheme used for the website was a blue header with an off-white background colour #fbfbfb with black lettering for 85% of the webpage.
 I chose these colours because i wanted the user to have a 'blue planet feel' using a #44b9f0 colour.
 ![image](https://user-images.githubusercontent.com/85559896/137807331-313b19e1-9869-4a80-9a0a-1d31d3d99447.png)
 The footer containing the social media icons has a black background with the social media icons with a colour #FAC16B.
+The colours are subtle so that the user is not overwhelmed by a garish clash of colour and distracts from the information returned.

 ### Structure
 For my website I chose to use [Bootstrap](https://getbootstrap.com/).
 Bootstrap is a library of HTML, CSS & JavaScript, & API's focused on mobile first.
 As this is the primary format for the website to be displayed it helps improve the website presentation on a mobile device.